-Because of these facts, concrete flooring is best for people who have issues with burrowing predators.
-It is ideal for chicken owners who want an easy-to-maintain flooring option who doesn’t care about price upfront.
+Due to these facts, concrete flooring is best for people who have issues with burrowing predators.
+It is ideal for chicken owners who want an easy-to-maintain flooring option and don’t care about the price up front.
 It’s also a great idea if you live in a climate that is extremely hot.

 Even though concrete is probably the best material to make your chicken coop floors from, wood is probably the most common.
 It provides a sturdy structure that is easy to use in different designs.
 It also does not hurt the chickens’ feet or create too cold of an environment during the winter.

-When using wood, you will have a couple of ways you can use it.
+There are a couple of ways that you can use wood.
 For example, you can use wooden boards or plywood.
 It is up to you, based on your budget and exact needs for a chicken coop.
 Both wood types generally have the same pros and cons.

-Another option that many chicken owners consider is wire.
-Many use a hard wire cloth or welded wire as the flooring so that the waste can fall through and go straight to the ground below.
+One option that many chicken owners consider is wire.
+Many use a hard wire cloth or welded wire as the flooring so the waste can fall through and go straight to the ground below.
 With this idea, you would clean up the chicken waste by sweeping or raking underneath the floor.
-This creates a really sanitary chicken coop in theory.
-Plus, it is portable.
+In theory, this creates a really sanitary chicken coop; plus, it is portable.

-If you have chickens that don’t spend a lot of time in their coop, the downsides of the wire may not be that big of a deal.
+If you have chickens that don’t spend much time in their coop, the downsides of the wire may not be that big of a deal.
 Nevertheless, this is not an ideal choice if you can’t keep up with the cleaning and live in an area that can get really cold.

-Because chickens are pretty hardy animals, you may be wondering if you can just throw the coop on dirt.
-This is a popular choice because it won’t cost any extra money and it doesn’t hurt the chickens’ feet.
-That being said, this is not the greatest option for many chicken coops.
+Since chickens are hardy animals, you may be wondering if you can just put the coop on dirt.
+This is a popular choice because it won’t cost any extra money or hurt the chickens’ feet.

-On the one hand, dirt is a great option because it can help you save money.
-You simply use the ground outside and the coop is good to go.
+For one thing, dirt is great because it can help you save money.
+You simply use the ground outside, and the coop is good to go.
 The softness of the floor also means you don’t have to worry about hurting your chickens or even adding bedding to the floor.

-Of course, dirt can be a really bad option for the fact that it is difficult to clean.
+However, dirt can also be a bad option due to the fact that it is difficult to clean.
 This may attract rodents.
-It is especially a bad idea if you live in a muddy or rainy environment since it will create a swampy mess inside the coop.
-It cannot secure from pests or burrowing predators, either.
+It is especially a bad idea if you live in a muddy or rainy environment, since it will create a swampy mess inside the coop.
+It cannot be secure from pests or burrowing predators, either.

 If you are familiar with prefab chicken coops, you have probably seen plastic flooring.
 Plastic flooring is ideal for its easiness to clean and disinfect, but it is not suitable for large coops and all climates.
-Overall, plastic is a very inefficient option for long-term use.
+In fact, overall, plastic is an inefficient option for long-term use.

 Many people opt for plastic flooring because the trays will slide out.
 This makes it super easy to clean and disinfect.
 Simply toss out the waste and clean it out with a pressure hose.
-This makes it really simple to clean the chicken coop and protect the flock.
+It’s simple to clean the chicken coop and protect the flock.